 Also, make sure to use URL start and stopAccessing SecurityScopedResource calls and use NSFileCoordinator API for reading and writing operations as you can see in the example.

+In iOS 13, users are in control of which applications have access to folders.
+This access is listed and can be revoked in the privacy pane under the Files and Folder section.
+Be aware that because users can revoke access at any time, you need to make sure that your code gracefully handles errors when attempting to open documents or when enumerating folders.
 In this example, you can see how you can maintain persistent access to a folder across application launches by storing bookmark data and then recreating the URL using the URL resolvingBookmarkData options call.

 New in iOS 13, we've added support for external USB drives, thumb drives, and SMB servers.